Kunduz airlift: Revelation

 The revelation that the U.S. had allegedly acquiesced to the escape of individuals including the top leadership of the Taliban and Al Qaeda was a controversial and politically contentious topic within the United States and her aligned partners, that sparked off a debate in the western media and elicited denials of knowledge of this event from top Bush administration officials including Secretary of Defense Donald Rumsfeld.
 Although numerous articles mentioning such an ongoing airlift of Pakistani and other combatants from Kunduz appeared around that time in several international newspapers (such as The New York Times, The Independent and The Guardian), the first reference to the specific term Airlift of Evil appeared in a column on the website of the MSNBC news network.
 The airlift was later detailed in the BBC documentary Secret Pakistan: Double Cross and Backlash.

 General Richard Myers, Chairman of the Chiefs of Staff, stated that the Kunduz airfield had been disabled by United States attacks.
 Although part of the field could be used, the runway was not long enough for transport aircraft to takeoff or land.

-The airlift was discussed in an email between Sidney Blumenthal and Hillary Clinton, released by the State Department in 2016.
-Discussing a Senate report on the Battle of Tora Bora and the escape of Osama Bin Laden, Blumenthal mentioned the Kunduz airlift as being ordered by Cheney/Rumsfeld.